pedrotroccoli/subscribe-test/readme.md

 1. Ok, I'll start now, maybe I'll come back and check all my initial thoughts and change something in the middle of the process.
 But this is the main structure.
 2. Now I created the main taxes classes that calculates all the required taxes for products, I'll start to create the Checkout now.
+3. I noticed one more strucutre is important, a "CheckoutItem" to match a product and a quantity of a product.
+I already created it.